Belhaven Hill School

 • A solid foundation in computers, computational thinking and problem solving.

-• Small class sizes and outstanding Support for Learning, ensuring real individual attention and academic results that exceed expectations.
+• Small class sizes and outstanding Learning Support, ensuring real individual attention and academic results that exceed expectations.

 • Opportunities to play sport and practice art, music and drama, supported by specialist teachers.